The Difference Between a Faint Positive Pregnancy Test and an Evaporation Line

 By OBGYN Dr. Kenosha Gleaton

 Peeing on a stick (affectionately known as POAS) can bring a lot of emotions and sometimes confusion.
-If you get a faint line, how do you know if that’s a positive result or an evaporation line?
-This guide will walk through how to tell the difference and how to avoid getting evaporation lines.
+Home pregnancy tests might be convenient, but they may also leave you with questions: Is it a false positive or negative?
+Why do I see faint lines?
+What could a faint line on a pregnancy test mean?
+If you get a faint line, how do you know if that's a positive result or an evaporation line?
+This guide will walk through how to tell the difference between a faint positive pregnancy test result vs an evaporation line, and how to avoid getting evaporation lines.

 What is an evaporation line on a pregnancy test?